mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 Step 2: Observe the computation time in the cluster step trace page

 In the forward and backward propagation phase of model parallel, the calculation operators and the communication operators are alternately executed, and the slow nodes can not be found.
-So MindInsight provides computation time to help users find slow node from cluster.
+So MindSpore Insight provides computation time to help users find slow node from cluster.
 Please refer to step 2 of "Data Parallel".

 Step 3: Observe the pure communication time in the cluster step trace page